 Exercise lowers hormone levels

-Women with high levels of estrogen have increased risk of breast cancer.
+Women with high levels of estrogen have an increased risk of breast cancer.
 Exercise lowers blood estrogen.
-Older women are not exempt although estrogen levels begin to decrease as a woman enters menopause:
+Older women are not exempt, although estrogen levels begin to decrease as a woman enters menopause:

 Exercise lowers insulin and insulin-like growth factor I (IGF-I)

 Insulin has been identified as a cancer-promoting hormone.
 Insulin makes cells grow.
-Insulin resistance leads to increase of body fat.
+Insulin resistance leads to an increase in body fat.
 “As your body fat increases, so does an enzyme in your fat called aromatase.
-Aromatase turns hormones made in other organs in your bodies (such as your adrenal glands) into estrogen.
-That means your estrogen levels are raised even more, making your risk of breast cancer that much greater”, claims an article from Dr. Mark Hyman’s blog site entitled “Breast Cancer: How to Reduce your Risk Now”.
+Aromatase turns hormones made in other organs in your body (such as your adrenal glands) into estrogen.
+That means your estrogen levels are raised even more, making your risk of breast cancer that much greater”, claims an article from Dr. Mark Hyman’s blog site entitled “Breast Cancer: How to Reduce Your Risk Now.”

 Exercise improves immune response

-A journal article entitled “Exercise and Immune Function” by David Nieman and Bente Pendersen, documents that Regular exercise, such as a brisk walk almost every day will boost the immune system and reduce sick days by half.
+A journal article entitled “Exercise and Immune Function” by David Nieman and Bente Pedersen documents that Regular exercise, such as a brisk walk almost every day, and Regular exercise, such as a brisk walk nearly every day, will boost the immune system and reduce sick days by half.

 Exercise assists with weight maintenance to avoid a high body and excess body fat

 Food is energy.
 Any unused energy in the body will be stored as fat.
 Fat is, therefore, stored energy.
 Regular exercise helps to reduce body fat.
-A brisk walk not a leisurely walk everyday will do wonders for the body including the heart and lungs.
-Resistance training is also important in helping the body’s metabolism to be more efficient in burning calories.
+A brisk walk, not a leisurely walk, every day will do wonders for the body, including the heart and lungs.
+Resistance training is also important in helping the body’s metabolism be more efficient in burning calories.

 Although not mentioned by The National Cancer Institute, exercise can also help alleviate stress in our bodies.

-Exercise helps the body to be more adept in handling stress
+Exercise helps the body to be more adept at handling stress

 Knowing is not enough.
-It is important to also become a doer when it comes to your health and wellness.
-If you’re struggling to find time to exercise, short intervals of 20-30 minutes is better than nothing.
+It is also essential to become a doer regarding your health and wellness.
+If you’re struggling to find time to exercise, short intervals of 20-30 minutes are better than nothing.
 Aim for consistency and small steps.
 Most of all, remember you are not alone.
-You have the help of the Holy Spirit who is only a prayer away.
-Pray and include God in ALL of your plans and you will succeed.
+You have the help of the Holy Spirit, who is only a prayer away.
+Pray and include God in your plans, and you will succeed.
 It takes faith and fitness to achieve your health and wellness goals too!

 References: